AudiusProject/audius-protocol/dev-tools/README.md

 ## Bring up the protocol

+Make sure Docker is running and do:

 ```
 npm run protocol
 ```

-You can use `watch audius-compose ps` to ensure that all services report "Status" as Healthy.
+You can use `audius-compose ps` to ensure that all services report "Status" as Healthy.

 > All options passed to `npm run protocol` will be passed to `audius-compose` under the hood.

 > You can also do `audius-compose up` directly, but this has the disadvantage of not building the required Javascript dependencies before bringing up the protocol.
-See (CLI Tools)(#cli-tools) for details
+See [CLI Tools](#cli-tools) for details

 ## Connect via hostname or client